nanocosmos/docs/docs/webrtc/nanostream_webrtc_api.md

 ## rtcUser.signIn(options)
 Signs in to the server.
-After signIn succeeded you will have a session with the WebRTC server until reloading the browser or calling [signOut](#RtcUser+signOut).
+After signIn succeeded you will have a session with the Webcaster server until reloading the browser or calling [signOut](#RtcUser+signOut).
 Parameters in braces "[ ]" are optional.

 **Kind**: instance method of [<code>RtcUser</code>](#RtcUser)